uhansla/pycoldwar/README.md

 ---

-Enjoy converting your DCS missions to Cold War era battles! ✈️🚁🚛
+Enjoy converting your DCS missions into Cold War scenarios! ✈️🚁🚛